jeffhandley/strickland/README.md

 Succeeds when a number, string, or date is at most the specified min.

 #### length(min, max, props)
-Succceds when the length property of a string, array, or object is either an exact value or within a range.
+Succeeds when the length property of a string, array, or object is either an exact value or within a range.

-* If only a min is provided, or the max provided is less than or equal to the min, the length must match the min exactly to be valid
+* If only a min is provided, or the max provided is less than or equal to the min, the length must match the min exactly
 * If both a min and max are provided and the max is greater than the min, the length must be within the min/max range

 #### minLength(min, props)